Skills Over MCPs: Context-Efficient Agent Capabilities

 • Clear, formatted output

-You can build a toolkit of hundreds or thousands of capabilities that consume no default context, loading only the minimal interface details when relevant.
+You can build a toolkit of hundreds or thousands of capabilities that consume no default context.
+Only the minimal interface details load when relevant.

-Consider auditing your MCPs.
+Audit your MCPs.
 Which ones could be refactored as Skills?
-Which rarely-used capabilities could free up context for the work that really matters?
+Which rarely-used capabilities could free up context for the work that actually matters?

-The future of agent tooling isn't just about what capabilities you have—it's about how efficiently you provide access to them.
+The future of agent tooling isn't only about which capabilities you have.
+It's about how efficiently you provide access to them.

 Skills are that efficient path forward.